Clifford Neural Layers for PDE Modeling: Clifford neural layers

-\paragraph{2D Clifford convolution theorem.} In contrast to~\citet{ebling2005}, we proof the 2D Clifford convolution theorem for multivector valued filters applied from the right, such that filter operations are consistent with Clifford convolution layers.
+In contrast to~\citet{ebling2005}, we proof the 2D Clifford convolution theorem for multivector valued filters applied from the right, such that filter operations are consistent with Clifford convolution layers.
 We first need to show that the Clifford kernel commutes with the spinor and anti-commutes with the vector part of multivectors.
 We can write the product $\va e^{i_2 s}$ for every scalar $s \in \R$ and multivector $\va \in G^2$ as